Donald Trump’s Net Approval Rating Is Lower Than The Squad’s, According To New Poll

 — Newsweek (@Newsweek) August 2, 2019

-Whether Trump is using his racially-tinged comments for political gain or not, The Inquisitr reports that impeachment might be an increasing danger for him.
-Buzzfeed News reports that the majority of House Democrats are now in favor of impeaching Trump — a number that has grown following Robert Mueller’s testimony before the House Judiciary Committee.
+Whether Trump is using his racially-tinged comments for political gain or not, The Inquisitr reports that impeachment might be an increasing danger.
+Buzzfeed News reports that the majority of House Democrats are now in favor of impeaching Trump.
+That number grew following Robert Mueller’s testimony before the House Judiciary Committee.

 “No American is above the law.
-After careful consideration and conversations with members of my community, I believe it is time for the House to begin proceedings to determine whether the president’s conduct meets the standards of impeachment,” said California’s Pete Aguilar, the most recent House Democrat to publicly favor impeachment.
+After careful consideration and conversations with members of my community, I believe it is time for the House to begin proceedings to determine whether the president’s conduct meets the standards of impeachment,” said California’s Pete Aguilar, the most recent House Democrat to publicly favor this move.

 Aguilar highlighted Congress’s attempts to investigate Trump’s actions and the White House’s interference with such investigations via ignoring congressional subpoenas and withholding documents.
-He suggested that these actions have led him to believe that impeachment is the proper path forward.
+He suggested that these actions have led him to believe that impeachment is the proper path going forward.

-Whether impeachment would make it past the Senate is another question.
+Whether impeachment will make it past the Senate is another question.